payalnpatel/Microsoft-Azure/AZ900/Study-Guide.md

 - <b>Region Pairs:</b> Each Azure Region is always paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.
 This approach allows for the replication of resources (such as VM storage) across a geography that helps reduce the likelihood of interruptions because of events such as natural disasters, civil unrest, power outages, or physical network outages that affect both regions at once.

 • describe Azure regional, regional pairs, and sovereign regions
-• describe availability zones
 • describe Azure datacenters
-• describe the hierarchy of resource groups, subscriptions, and management groups

 ### Describe Azure Compute and Networking Services